Hair Replacement Surgery

 area that is located next to a bald area.
 After several weeks, the tissue expander

 causes the skin to grow new skin cells.
-Another operation is then required to place
+Another operation is then needed to place

 the newly expanded skin over the adjacent bald spot.